bskinn/pent/doc/source/tutorial/defs/tokens.rst

    |cour|\ #[.+][.-+]g\ |/cour| for general (integer or float). |br|
    |nbsp|

+**FIX THIS** *Different number matchings are implemented because sometimes (often?) numbers in different formats have different semantic significance, and it's useful to be able to filter/capture based on format.*

 As with the 'misc' token, when matching in one-or-more quantity mode, the 'number' token interleaves *required* whitespace between each reptition.